Liberation (Christina Aguilera album): Critical reception

-Liberation received positive reviews from critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Liberation has an average score of 71 based on 17 reviews, indicating "generally favorable reviews".
+Liberation received positive reviews from music critics.
+The review aggregator site AnyDecentMusic? compiled 13 reviews and gave the album a weighted average score of 6.6 out of 10, based on their assessment of the critical consensus.

 Alim Kheraj from The Observer lauded the album for being "at her most artistically emancipated".
-Brittany Spanos of Rolling Stone labelled the album "Xtina at her peak" and claimed that Aguilera's "greatest attributes is that she has rarely played it safe".
+Brittany Spanos of Rolling Stone labeled the album "Xtina at her peak" and claimed that Aguilera's "greatest attributes is that she has rarely played it safe".
 Mesfin Fekadu found the album "masterfully cohesive" in The Washington Post, while comparing it to Mariah Carey's The Emancipation of Mimi, "her 2005 comeback album that reminded the world to never count out the diva".
 The New York Times critic Jon Pareles complimented the album's experimental styles incorporating various genres and wrote that "[Aguilera's] extravagant vocal flourishes connect with sweeping emotion".
 HipHopDX writer Trent Clark opined that despite "occasional cheese-smothered lyric", the album featured Aguilera's "heavenly" vocals that was "a well-calculated offering from a living legend whose abilities are still very much intact".

 Stephen Thomas Erlewine from AllMusic discussed that while Liberation appeared to be personal, it still "resonate emotionally" despite not being "an easy route".
 Claire Lobenfeld from Pitchfork, while unimpressed towards the album's "progressive moments" like "Pipe" or "Accelerate", claimed that the album's "sturdy moments" as on "Fall in Line" created "a promising first step toward a genuine pop rebirth—moments" that were comparable to Janet Jackson's The Velvet Rope or Whitney Houston's My Love Is Your Love.

 Nick Levine from NME commented that while Liberation "may lack the grand ambition and massive pop bangers of her glory days", the album was "cohesive and surprisingly low-key" that may revitalize Aguilera's career.
 The Daily Telegraphs Neil McCormick, by contrast, disapproved of the album's music styles incorporating "rock, R&B, soul, hip hop, reggaeton and anthemic balladry" that "never settles into a coherent listening experience".
 Sal Cinquemani from Slant Magazine shared a similar viewpoint, commenting that the album lacked cohesion by being both "forward-minded" and "frustratingly safe".
-BuzzFeed editor, Dylan Nguyen, called it "a throwback to Stripped", and praised its "amazing songwriting" and modern sound.
+BuzzFeed editor Dylan Nguyen called it "a throwback to Stripped", and praised its "amazing songwriting" and modern sound.

-The Rock and Roll Hall of Fame member George Clinton complimented the album track "Sick of Sittin'", calling it Funkadelic-inspired, as well as praising its "vibe" and production.
 At the 2018 GAFFA Awards, Liberation was nominated for the International Album of the Year award.
 It was also nominated for the International Album of the Year at the 2018 Luvpop Awards.